CS-LTU/com7033-assignment-Vishbvs666/README.md

 The presentation layer is responsible for all user interaction with the system.
 It is implemented using **HTML templates rendered by Flask**, styled with **Bootstrap** to ensure a clean, responsive, and professional interface suitable for healthcare environments.

 Key responsibilities of this layer include:
-- Displaying dashboards for different user roles (Admin, Doctor, HCP)
+- Displaying dashboards for different user roles (Admin, Doctor, HCP or Patient)
 - Collecting user input through validated forms
 - Presenting patient data and stroke risk results in a clear, readable format
 - Preventing accidental actions through confirmation prompts